os-chip-design/chip-design-intro/lab01.md

 Then change back to your home directory start working from there.
 Please do not change anything in the `openlane2` directory.

+You can also use VSCode (running locally) connecting to the server for easier editing and file navigation.

 ## Running a "Hello World" Example

 A minimal design consists of Verilog files and a `.json` file for the configuration of OpenLane.